DeeptiSaravanan/paga_covid19/README.md

 This repository contains the code (paga) and the COVID-19 data used for the implementation.

-The PAGA cource code could be found here: https://github.com/theislab/paga
+The PAGA source code could be found here: https://github.com/theislab/paga

 The PAGA paper could be found here: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1663-x